-When customers are negotiating to buy a product, so long as you’ve provided a way to opt out of data collection, you are able to send email marketing to them, further supporting this legitimate interest analysis.
+When customers are negotiating to buy a product, so long as you’ve provided disclosure of the practice in advance, and a way to opt out of data collection, you are able to send email marketing to them, further supporting this legitimate interest analysis.

 We have prepared sample legitimate interest analyses, reviewed by our legal counsel, and are happy to share them with our active users as a starting point for your own analysis.
 Get in touch with Tabitha or Max from your app dashboard to request this.